towersvault/shinpokered/README.md

 - New item M.GENE:
   - Re-randomizes a pkmn's DVs to above-average values.
   - Win 5 matches in a row against the random team NPC to get a M.GENE (leaving the area resets the win streak)
-- New item MIST STONE: fully maxes-out a lvl > 30 pokemon's stat exp
+- New item MIST STONE
+  - Fully maxes-out a lvl > 30 pokemon's stat exp
+  - If all the stat exp is already at max, then it will set all the DVs to maximum instead.
 - There are 5 new trainers to find and battle
   - Hint 1: Talking to Oak can guide you to the first one
   - Hint 2: The fifth one can only be fought after beating the first four.